harmony-one/h/progress/alaina-furstenberg.md

 2025-07-01 Tue: Continuation of editing Q2 Video in Descript + the design of the thumbnail.
 Followed up with the team to update their Q2 progress with top relevant link.

 2025-06-30 Mon: Editing of Q2 Video in Descript.
 Revisions to Q2 newsletter.

 ---

+Q3 Focus

+In Q3, I’m continuing to lead our weekly marketing cadence with daily threads, video shorts, graphics, and monthly reports that highlight team progress, partner updates, and protocol development.
+I’ll keep supporting our DeFi launches with clear visuals and public explainers, while translating technical strategy work into content that’s easy to follow.
+As vault deployments and backtests become more active, I’ll help communicate what the team is building—from yield benchmarks and one-sided hedging to vault security and platform comparisons.

+Alongside regular content, I’ll create explainers and onboarding materials to support the BTC/USDC vault rollout, showing how returns are generated, what risks are monitored, and how funding rates influence LP strategy.
+I’ll also collaborate on frontend concepts like vault walkthroughs, APR snapshots, and strategy previews using Figma, Cursor, and Framer.
+My focus this quarter is to make our DeFi products understandable and accessible, not just to DeFi-native users, but to anyone curious about earning BTC yield onchain.

+---